Skip to main content

 The ELK has a higher average rating (4.4 stars vs 4.3) and more total reviews (3,200+ vs 2,850).
 Both are well-reviewed, but the ELK edges ahead on customer satisfaction, likely due to its superior comfort.

-Is the Atomic Bear worth $2 less than the ELK?
+Is the Atomic Bear cheaper than the ELK?

-The Atomic Bear actually costs less — $12.99 vs $14.99 for the ELK.
+The Atomic Bear costs less — roughly 15% below the ELK.
 You get more cord for less money with the Atomic Bear.
 The ELK's premium goes toward its ultralight design, clinch adjustment, and refined comfort.
 You are paying for wearability, not cord quantity.

 Which is better for hiking?